Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/SecuritySystemWalkthrough.md

 ##Domain Objects Used In Security System

 Most important objects used in Security System are the ObjectRolePermissions.
 Those are detached from the Entity Framework context because of the usage of AspNetRoles.
 In order to provide support for caching and easy manipulation of AspNetRoles, we use a POCO implementation RoleDO inside Security System.

+Note: For reference check Data.Repositories.Security.Entities.ObjectRolePermissionsWrapper class.